Vidhi2604/BlogDay/README.md

 # BlogDay

 FullStack blogging website with CRUD functionality.
-Build using React, NodeJS and, MySQL.
+Build using React, NodeJS, and MySQL.